snake-charmer-devs/snake-charmer/README.md

 * The VM is set up to use NAT networking, so it can see the LAN and internet but will not appear as a distinct device on the network.
 It is therefore only accessible from the host, via port forwarding.
+  * The host's DNS configuration will be used to resolve hostname queries.
-** If your host has more than one network interface available, you'll be prompted by Vagrant to pick one.
+  * If your host has more than one network interface available, you'll be prompted by Vagrant to pick one.
 * Many aspects of the `Vagrantfile`, for example port numbers for forwarding, are parameterized by Python version.
 This is what the two digits on the end of the VM name (e.g. `charmed34`) refer to.